BAMC welcomes first baby of 2025

 |Downloads:

-This work, BAMC welcomes first baby of 2025, by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BAMC welcomes first baby of 2025, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.